microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 ## How to install
 On Mac OS X, installing via Homebrew is highly recommended.
-On Linux, if you have an RPM-based package manager, installing via the RPM is recommended.
+On Linux, it is recommended to use Linuxbrew or an RPM-based package manager if you can.
-You will also soon have the option of installing via Linuxbrew.

 If you can't use any of the package managers, you can also download [git-credential-manager-1.3.0.jar](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux/releases/download/git-credential-manager-1.3.0/git-credential-manager-1.3.0.jar) somewhere safe and stable, such as `~/git-credential-manager/`, and then follow the instructions for automatic or manual configuration.

-### Installing on Mac using Homebrew (recommended)
+### Installing on Mac using Homebrew or on Linux using Linuxbrew (recommended)

-1. Install the needed resources using Homebrew:
+1. Install the needed resources using Homebrew/Linuxbrew:

     ```
     brew install git-credential-manager